Skip to main content

 What is coffee milk?

 Coffee milk is made by combining coffee syrup with milk.
-It’s available premade, but if you can’t find it, you can easily make your own using your preferred milk and coffee syrup.
-Autocrat is the most popular syrup brand.
+It’s often sold pre-made in stores, but you can easily make it at home using any milk and coffee syrup.
+Stir well so the syrup fully blends before adding ice.
+Autocrat is the most widely used coffee syrup brand in New England.

 Mini measuring cup with coffee syrup, milk in ball jar